 Idioms, which are fun and colorful expressions, have meanings that differ from their literal interpretations.
 Helping children understand and learn idioms improves reading comprehension and vocabulary.

 If someone tells you not to bite off more than you can chew, they are not cautioning you about the size of the morsel of food on your fork.
 And if something costs you an arm and a leg, it doesn’t mean you have to pay with an actual arm and a leg … thank goodness!

-These sayings are called idioms and they’re a piece of cake!
-(See what I did there? 😊)
+These sayings are called idioms and teaching idioms is a piece of cake!
+(See what I did there? ?)